buckmelton/kindling/README.md

-# Kindling
+# React Demo: Booklist

-A dating app built using React and Redux.
+A small demo to introduce myself to React and Redux concepts including Containers, State, Actions, Action Creators, and linking to Redux to manage State.

 by Buck Melton